frostybee/ws-course/src/content/docs/rest/rest-features.md

 8. **Stateless Communication**: Each request from a client to a server must contain all necessary information for the server to fulfill the request, including authentication details if required.
 This ensures that the server does not need to retain information about the client's state between requests.

 9. **Resource-Based**: RESTful APIs are centered around resources, which are identified by URIs.
-Resources represent entities or objects in the system, and interactions with these resources are performed using standard HTTP methods:
+Resources represent entities or objects in the system, and interactions with these resources are performed using **standard HTTP methods**:

     - **GET**: Retrieve a resource or a collection of resources.
     - **POST**: Create a new resource.